 - I thought I would end with this painting of Dorelia his partner for 58 years.
-He died two years after this was painted and she continued to live at Fryern Court until her death eight years later. - In old age, John had ceased to be an important force in British art but he was still greatly revered as shown by a huge exhibition of his work in 1954 at the Royal Academy. - He was a pacifist and founder member of the Committee of 100 and a month before he died he attended an anti-nuclear weapons demonstration in Trafalgar Square.
+He died two years after this was painted and she continued to live at Fryern Court until her death eight years later. - In old age, John had ceased to be an important force in British art but he was still greatly revered as shown by a huge exhibition of his work in 1954 at the Royal Academy. - He was a pacifist and founder member of the Committee of 100 (a British anti-war group headed by Bertrand Russell) and a month before he died he attended an anti-nuclear weapons demonstration in Trafalgar Square.
 He died at home in Fryern Court aged 83.
 On his death the obituary in The New York Times said, 'He was regarded as the grand old man of British painting, and as one of the greatest in British history.' - Tate Britain held a major exhibition of the work of 'Gwen John and Augustus John' in 2004-5.
 According to the gallery's publicity, this exhibition revealed that although Augustus described himself and his sister as "the same thing, really," their art developed in different directions.
-Augustus' work seems wildly exuberant against Gwen's more introverted approach, but both artists indicate a similar flight from the modern world into a realm of fantasy.
+Augustus' work seems wildly exuberant against Gwen's more introverted approach, but both artists continued the old traditions of figurative painting, Augustus with his interest in people and the here and now and Gwen capturing a moment in time in a web of tones and forms.